Metallic Mirrors

 Metallic mirrors can be divided into two types: first surface mirrors and second surface mirrors.

-In a second surface mirror, the metallic coating is on the side away from incident light.
+Second Surface Mirrors: In a second surface mirror, the metallic coating is on the side away from incident light.
 Light travels through the substrate before reaching the metal and being reflected back.
-The benefit of these mirrors is that the coating is protected by the substrate, and a protective paint can be used on the outer surface of the coating for extra protection.
-The downside of this type of mirror is potential chromatic dispersion in the glass, or a Fresnel reflection at the first surface causing ghost images.
+The benefit of these mirrors is that the coating is protected by the substrate, and a protective paint can be applied to the outer surface of the coating for extra protection.
+The downside of this type of mirror is potential for chromatic dispersion in the glass or Fresnel reflections at the first surface, which can cause ghost images.

-The substrate in a first surface mirror might be optical glass but could also be a nontransparent material like aluminum.
-The substrate in a second surface mirror, however, should be transparent to light in the target wavelengths.
+The substrate in a first surface mirror might be optical glass or a nontransparent material like aluminum.
+However, the substrate in a second surface mirror should be transparent to light at the target wavelengths.

 Factory Standards